 What's the best piece of life advice you've ever received?

 Find your dream.
 I think we can all struggle with feeling lost, of not being sure of where you are going.
-I met a brilliant woman Joanne Hession who had become such an important mentor and she always asks what is your dream?
-What do you really really want and why aren’t you chasing it as hard as you can.
+Joanne Hession, who has become such an important mentor to, always asks - what is your dream?
+What do you really really want and why aren’t you chasing it as hard as you can?
 It helps me keep my focus and know that I am working for my happiness.

 Chupi Sweetman at her studio in Dublin